Harry vs Piers is the classic tale of the prince vs the troll | Tom Peck

 You don’t need to have suffered the burdens of fame to know that it might not be a moral outrage to object to illegal and frightening intrusions into your private life, even if you were planning to put it all on Instagram anyway.

 The best hope, at this stage, is that the newspapers involved can do enough to convince people that everything’s changed now.
-That it all happened a very long time ago was made very clear indeed by virtue of most of the first day’s evidence seeming to concern whose number was saved in whose palm pilot.
+That it all happened a very long time ago was made very clear indeed by virtue of most of the first day’s evidence seeming to concern whose number was saved in whose PalmPilot.

 Fleet Street, frankly, just wants all this to go away.
 But Prince Harry doesn’t.
 And he’s got not only time on his hands, but a lot of new media money too.